Brown Mackie College-Salina

-- The teacher population of 20 teachers has declined by 41% over five years.
+- The teacher population of 22 teachers has stayed relatively flat over five years.

 - The Brown Mackie College system of schools is dedicated to providing educational programs that prepare students for entry-level positions in a competitive, rapidly changing workplace.
 The schools offer associate's degrees and/or diplomas, and certificate programs in business, health sciences, legal studies, information technology, and electronic fields to over 7,000 students in eight states (as of fall 2004).
 Not all programs and degree levels are offered at all locations.
 EDMC has 70 primary campus locations in 24 states and two Canadian provinces.
 EDMC's education institutions offer a broad range of academic programs concentrated in the media arts, design, fashion, culinary arts, behavioral sciences, health sciences, education, information technology, legal studies, and business fields, culminating in the award of associate's through doctoral degrees.
 EDMC has provided career-oriented education for more than 40 years.
 The uniqueness of the Brown Mackie College system of schools is in its dedication to sound business principles that parallel the business principles of the community it serves.
 The educational process is a change-oriented approach to education that provides the community with graduates who possess the skills and knowledge needed to succeed in existing and emerging occupations.
 Brown Mackie College has 21 locations in cities in the Midwest, the Southeast, Texas , Colorado , and California.
 Salina college is accredited by the Higher Learning Commission; Member-North Central Association.